-Many job seekers struggle when writing their resume.
-They fear to make mistakes and not getting an invitation to the job interview.
+Many jobseekers struggle when writing a resume.
+They fear making mistakes and not getting an invitation to the job interview.
 Do not worry!
 Our experienced recruiters at LHC International have pulled together a checklist that will help you write a perfect CV, avoid any pitfalls and help you to leave a great impression.

 1. Keep your CV short and simple

 Hiring managers are very busy.
 They often receive applications that do not seem to be the right fit.
-This is rule no. 1: You need to write a CV that is relevant for the job you are applying for – not less than that, but also nothing more.
-For example, you can mention also personal factors like hobbies or interests.
+This is rule no. 1: You need to write a CV that is relevant to the job you are applying for – not less than that, but also nothing more.
+For example, you can also mention personal factors like hobbies or interests.
 But you should not list a hobby that has no relevance to the job you are applying for.
-The CVs hiring managers really like are short, on the point and do not miss any important information.
+The CVs hiring managers really like are short, on the point, and do not miss any important information.

 First, you need to understand what the hiring manager is looking for.
-Ask yourself, what the recruiter wants to know from you in order to decide whether you are a the right candidate for the position.
-Which skills is he looking for and what experiences would he like to see?
+When writing a resume, ask yourself, what the recruiter wants to know from you in order to decide whether you are the right candidate for the position.
+Which skills is he looking for, and what experiences would he like to see?
 So, to perfectly align your CV to the profile of your dream job, you need to know which competencies are a must and which ones might be nice to have.
 Which of your qualifications or professional experience could be the deciding factor?
 When you apply for different job offers, make sure that the details of your resume are always reflecting the specific job descriptions.
 The more you shine as the perfect candidate, the higher your chances are to get the job interview.

 3. Be authentic

-When we start writing our application for an exciting job and we look at the profile the company is asking for, we tend to present ourselves in the best possible manner.
-Be careful not to fall into the trap to exaggerate or to even insert skills or experiences that you do not have.
+When we start writing our application for an exciting job, and we look at the profile the company is asking for, we tend to present ourselves in the best possible manner.
+Be careful not to fall into the trap of exaggerating or to even inserting skills or experiences that you do not have.
 If you do not stay honest and authentic, the risk of disqualifying yourself is pretty high.
-Imagine you write in your CV exceptionally good language skills in French and the HR Manager switches into French during the interview.
+Imagine you write in your CV excellent language skills in French, and the HR Manager switches to French during the interview.
 Or you get very technical questions from the expert in the company about specific IT skills.
 Always stay truthful and authentic.

 4. Do a proper spell check